rerickson-usgs/EcologicalDataScience/Notebook.md

 - Stringing together outputs can create difficult to read code.

-**Solutions:** The data.table package or Tidyverse packages.
-Which one?
+**Solutions:** The Tidyverse packages.

-_Why data.table?_

-- Large data
-- Compact syntax

-_What is data.table?_

-- New version of `data.frame`
-- Optimized to work with large files (100GB+)
-- Simpler (albeit less transparent) syntax than R

-_Alternatives is data.table?_

-- Base R: Slower, harder to read
-- Tidyverse: Easiest to read, does not work well with "large" data
-- Python with Numpy/Pandas: Different language, slower for "large" data

-_Why Tidyvers?_

-  - Easy to use and understand
+  - Easy to read and understand
   - Language within R
   - Can "pipe" together multiple functions